Moment methods in energy minimization: New bounds for Riesz minimal energy problems: Sum of squares characterizations for invariant polynomials

 by a degree~$\delta$ sum of squares characterization.
 By this we mean that we introduce additional positive semidefinite matrix variables $Q_0,\ldots,Q_m$ and replace the constraint $p|_{S(g_1,\ldots,g_m)} \geq 0$ by a set of linear constraints that enforces the identity

 To obtain a set of linear constraints that enforces the above identity, we can express the left and right hand sides in terms of the same polynomial basis and equate the coefficients with respect to this basis.
-Here the basis choice for the entries of $v_i$ and the basis choice for the linear constraints can have great impact on the numerical conditioning of the resulting semidefinite program (see, for instance, \cite{LaatOliveiraVallentin2012}), but in the computations in this paper we only use the standard basis because we only use polynomials of low degree.
+Here the basis choice for the entries of $v_i$ and the basis choice for the linear constraints can have great impact on the numerical conditioning of the resulting semidefinite program (see, for instance, \cite{LaatOliveiraVallentin2012}, where this happens for $2$-point bounds for sphere packing), but in the computations in this paper we only use the standard basis because we only use polynomials of low degree.

 The approximations given by the semidefinite programs obtained in this way become arbitrarily good as we take sum-of-squares characterizations of higher degrees.
 Moreover, if a semidefinite program with semialgebraic constraints has an optimal solution where all the inequalities are strict, then the optimum is obtained for a finite degree sum-of-squares characterization.